peak-adventure-travel/xmlsitemap/README.txt

 SUBMITTING YOUR SITE MAP TO SEARCH ENGINES
 ------------------------------------------

-XML Sitemap can notify search engines when your site map changes.
+XML sitemap can notify search engines when your site map changes.
 Which search engines you can notify depends on the optional modules you have enabled.
-The included "XML Sitemap: Engines" module supports Google, Yahoo!, Ask, and Windows Live.
+The included "XML sitemap: Engines" module supports Google, Yahoo!, Ask, and Windows Live.

 Go to http://www.example.com/?q=admin/settings/xmlsitemap and choose the Search